neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 /run/cloud-init/instance-data.json
 shiba1@nootnoot:~$
 ```
 The `-type f` passed to `find` will find only files and not directories, and the `-exec` flag allows us to run a command on every file found.
 Here we run `grep`.
-The `-I` flag to grep stops it from searching in binary files, and the `-l` flag lists only filenames, not the lines found.
+The `-I` flag to `grep` stops it from searching in binary files, and the `-l` flag lists only filenames, not the lines found.
 This will allow us to look at the list of files found containing `nootnoot` to see if any need further investigation.
-The `{}` will be replaced with each file found for the `grep`, and the `\;` just terminated the `grep` command.
+The `{}` will be replaced with each file found, and therefore, passed to the `grep`, and the `\;` just terminates the `grep` command.
 We then redirect the output to a file, and `cat` that file once the `find` is complete.

 There's nothing of interest here.
 These are places where you'd expect *nootnoot* to exists, as it's also the hostname of the computer.